davxy/datawok-posts/posts/zk-proof.md

 ## Conclusions

-Embarking on a journey from classical mathematical proofs to the innovative world of Zero-Knowledge Proofs, we've traversed the landscape of both computational complexity and cryptography.

-The evolution from classical proofs to ZKPs highlight a significant shift in problem-solving techniques, illustrating how complex solutions can be verified without sharing sensitive information.
+The evolution from *classical* proofs to *zero-knowledge* proofs highlights a significant shift in problem-solving techniques, illustrating how complex solutions can be verified without sharing sensitive information.

+In recent years, *zero-knowledge* proofs have further evolved from being simple proofs of knowledge to more complex proofs of arbitrary computation, as exemplified by technologies like *zk-SNARK*s (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge).

-This advancement is pivotal in today's technology-centric world, finding applications spanning from blockchain technology to secure cloud computing.
+This advancement is crucial in today's technology-centric world, finding applications spanning from blockchain technology to secure cloud computing.

-New protocols like *zk-SNARK*s and *zk-STARK*s lately emerged to push even further the area from the verification of simple static statements to verification arbitrary computation, paving the way for a new era for data privacy.

 ---